dennisvdang/Springboard-Portfolio/README.md

 ## Case Studies

+### Clustering (Customer Segmentation Case Study)

+- **Objective:** Segment customers based on their purchasing behavior and response to marketing campaign offers, and provide insights into the characteristics of each customer segment to enable targeted marketing strategies.
+- **Methodology:**

+- Cleaned and transformed data to create a matrix of customer responses to different offers.

+- Determined the optimal number of clusters using the Elbow, Silhouette, and Gap statistic methods.
+- Visualized the customer segments using Principal Component Analysis (PCA).
+- Analyzed the distribution of key features across the identified clusters and revealed the characteristics of each customer segment.
+- Libraries: `Pandas`, `Scikit-learn`, `Matplotlib`, `Seaborn`
+- [Link to Case Study](https://github.com/dennisvdang/Springboard-Portfolio/blob/main/Case%20Studies/Clustering%20(Wine%20Customers%20Case%20Study)/Clustering%20Case%20Study%20-%20Customer%20Segmentation%20with%20K-Means%20-%20Tier%203.ipynb)

 ### App Store Case Study
 - Investigated if Apple Store apps received better reviews than Google Play apps.
 - Followed the Data Science Pipeline: Sourcing, Cleaning, Modeling, Evaluating.